 With some staging, the result is pretty dramatic!

 It’s amazing how some elbow grease can revitalize old wood and bring a home into the present decade!
-If you enjoyed this post, please pin and share!
+If you enjoyed this staircase renovation, please pin and share!

 For more inspirational updates around the home, check out some of the following project ideas: